At CCT we have the facilities and expertise to design and build bespoke bodies to suit all vehicles from 3.5t to 32t.

 CCT have become established in the plant and heavy haulage industry as one of the market leaders in the UK for both heavy duty plant and platform bodies.
 With several blue chip companies including Kier Plant and Sir Robert McAlpine trusting us to build their bodies, our quality speaks for itself.

-Also offering drop-side, curtain-side, GRP box, and tipper bodies, at CCT we are able to listen to customer requirements and produce a bespoke built body.
+At CCT we listen to customer requirements and produce a bespoke built body.
 We are also keen to involve our customers at each stage of the build process to ensure that our body is built to their exact specification.

 We have 3 years conformity of production from the VCA for Whole Vehicle Type Approval, proving our commitment to the quality control system we adhere to.

 With health and safety being a critical issue in the modern world, we can meet your concerns by integrating our practical edge protection equipment and load area safety lights to your vehicles.
 At our purpose built premises in Holmewood, we are able to offer these solutions to both existing vehicles as well as new build.